 Tangkuban Perahu Entrance Fee

-Just like other tourist attraction in Indonesia.
+Just like other tourist attractions in Indonesia.
 Foreign visitors will have to pay extra for the entrance fee.
 Tangkuban Perahu entrance fee cost IDR 200k for weekday and IDR 300k for the weekend.

 |Tangkuban Perahu Entrance Fee|